 Supported on any team or plan.

-Stroke is a collection of properties you can apply to a vector object.
-You can think of Stroke as a visual representation of a vector path.
+Strokes are a collection of properties you can apply to layers in design files.
+You can think of strokes as the visual representation of a vector path.
+Use stroke properties to:

 - Create lines and arrows

 - Add strokes to individual sides of rectangular layers, like rectangles, frames, and components